AC vs. DC Charging: What are the Differences?

 Is AC or DC better for charging?

 This will depend on your charging needs.
-If you drive short distances on a daily basis, then regular top-ups using an AC charger should be enough.
-But if you're always on the road and are driving long distances, DC charging is the better option, as you can fully charge your EV in less than an hour.
+If you drive short distances daily, then regular top-ups using an AC charger should be sufficient.
+But if you're always on the road and driving long distances, DC charging is the better option, as you can fully charge your EV in less than an hour.
 Do note that frequent rapid charging could cause battery degradation as the high power produces too much heat.

 Does DC charge faster than AC?